 116. Is Love Romantic?
 And What Is Romance?

-I think that as a collective we fundamentally understand that love isn’t inherently romantic.
-After all, there are several people, places and things that we “love”.
+I think that as a collective, we fundamentally understand that love isn’t inherently romantic.
+After all, there are several people, places, and things that we “love”.
 But from my understanding, love is entirely more pervasive than that.
 But the actual vibration of love can be disagreed upon.
 Is love actually everything?
-Is it alignment? is it wholeness?
-Is i being your most authentic self?
+Is it alignment?
+Is it wholeness?
+Is it being your most authentic self?
 I think that there’s still quite a bit to go into regarding love, but it’s a fascinating topic overall.

 So let’s talk about romance.
-I have heard throughout history, literature and time the term “romance” being unrelated to romantic love.
+I have heard throughout history, literature, and time that the term “romance” is unrelated to romantic love.
 But why do we match it so inherently now?
-To me, any beautiful moment of magic that you share with something, anything is “romantic”.
+To me, any beautiful moment of magic that you share with something, anything, is “romantic”.
 It’s a feeling of spark, a feeling of joy and wonder.
 And to be honest, I think it’s incredibly different for everyone.
 To me, I find many landscapes romantic.
 I feel romance when I feel one with nature and the universe.
 Personally, I think that nature is incredibly romantic.

 But let’s question.
 Do we need “romance”, given that it’s a beautiful or joyful moment?
 Is it simply just a subset of magic?
 Why are we as a society so drawn to it?
 Is it because of pop culture?
 So many overlaps and so many questions, still chalked up to being unique to each and every individual.

-As long as you search for things which illicit this kind of love, you can theoretically life any type of life or lifestyle and be happy.
+As long as you search for things that illicit this kind of love, you can theoretically live any type of life or lifestyle and be happy.
 I think that many of us know this at the end of the day, but we have a strong fear of the unknown, and doing things “wrong” or not “right”.
-If we don’t have a guide book and we fail, we can only blame ourselves.
-But if we take someone else’s advice, we can of course blame them.
-It’s really not fair to you, or others.
+If we don’t have a guidebook and we fail, we can only blame ourselves.
+But if we take someone else’s advice, we can, of course, blame them.
+It’s really not fair to you or others.
 That’s why it’s important to move forward with your most authentic desires and actions.

 Know that even if you feel alone, you never actually are alone.
 You’re simply the extension of a greater consciousness.
-There’s no one that “fits in” more, or belongs more, it’s simply how they perceive themselves amongst the collective.
+There’s no one who “fits in” more or belongs more; it’s simply how they perceive themselves amongst the collective.
 You belong just as much as everyone else.
-It’s only you that forces yourself away from the collective.
+It’s only you who forces yourself away from the collective.
 And despite you being “alone” at times in the physical world, you have spirit guides on the other side.
 As well as many other spirits, ancestors, etc.

 I think the learning lesson here is to never stop fighting for the feelings that you want.
 Thankfully, we live in a day in age where we can be “shown” through TV and movies, what feeling “options” there are out there.
-But the best advice is to be receptive, and to not block.
-This way you are open and available.
-Although TV and movies can often times be unrealistic and potentially damaging/harming, I find that being exposed to many things gives you more insight and allows you to, at times, be better at refining what you want.
+But the best advice is to be receptive and not to block.
+This way, you are open and available.
+Although TV and movies can often be unrealistic and potentially damaging/harming, I find that being exposed to many things gives you more insight and allows you to, at times, be better at refining what you want.

 Previous